ekzhu/datasketch/docs/lshbloom.rst

     pip install datasketch[bloom]

+Suppose that you want to filter a collection of sets such that the filtered collection consists of those sets that do not exceed a certain Jaccard similarity threshold, *T*, with any other set in the collection.
+We can perform this kind of task quickly and efficiently with MinHashes and LSHBloom.

-LSHBloom is a space-efficient alternative to :ref:`minhash_lsh` that uses `Bloom filters <https://en.wikipedia.org/wiki/Bloom_filter>`__ to significantly reduce disk usage as well as insertion and query speed.
-The details of this algorithm can be found in the `LSHBloom paper <https://arxiv.org/abs/2411.04257>`__.
+LSHBloom is a space-efficient alternative to :ref:`minhash_lsh` that operates on the MinHash signature matrix (like MinHash LSH) but replaces the traditional LSHIndex with `Bloom filters <https://en.wikipedia.org/wiki/Bloom_filter>`__ to significantly reduce disk usage as well as insertion and query speed.

-Like MinHash LSH, LSHBloom supports approximate Jaccard similarity matches.
-However, whereas MinHash LSH returns a series of candidate duplicates for each query set, LSHBloom can only return a binary signal (0 or 1) as to whether the given query set is duplicated.
+Like MinHash LSH, LSHBloom supports approximate Jaccard similarity matches and has a sub-linear query cost.
+However, whereas MinHash LSH returns a series of candidate duplicates for each query set, LSHBloom can only return a binary signal (0 or 1) as to whether the given query set is duplicated (that is, whether it has a Jaccard similarity :math:`>= T` with any other set in the collection).
-That is, one loses the ability to manually filter candidate pairs.
-Additionally, one must provide an estimate of the dataset size and the acceptable false positive overhead per Bloom filter ahead of time to properly allocate the Bloom filter index.
+With LSHBloom, one loses the ability to manually filter candidate pairs of duplicates, but benefits from significantly increased resource efficiency as a result.
+Another difference with MinHash LSH is that one must provide an estimate of the dataset size and the acceptable false positive overhead per Bloom filter ahead of time to properly allocate the Bloom filter index.
+For information on these settings see :ref:`bloom-error` below.

+Further details can be found in the `LSHBloom paper <https://arxiv.org/abs/2411.04257>`__.

 .. code:: python